|What do you want to do?

 What does “minimum standard” mean?

-The BACPR Standards & Core Components are the gold standard for delivery of CR in the UK.
-However, we also understood from reading the annual report from NACR that cardiovascular disease prevention and rehabilitation in the UK was quite a way from meeting those aspirational standards.
-So, a steering group of experienced CR clinicians used the latest NACR data to reach consensus on a level of service for the majority of the standards that would identify acceptable practice, even if it did not fully meet the BACPR gold standard.
+The updated BACPR Standards & Core Components were published in 2017, and are the gold standard for delivery of CR in the UK.
+Over the past few years, there has been a growing emphasis on quality assurance of services across the NHS.
+However, reading the annual report from NACR, it shows that cardiovascular disease prevention and rehabilitation in the UK is quite a way from meeting those aspirational standards.
+So, a steering group of experienced CR clinicians have been working together to use NACR data to reach consensus on a level of service for the majority of the standards that would identify acceptable practice, even if it did not fully meet the BACPR gold standard.
 Using NACR data means that we can assess how a programme meets minimum standards in a fair and objective way.

 The steering group are keen to make the certification process: easy to access; attainable while pushing up minimum standards; and ensure the process is equitable.
 With these aims in mind, and after much discussion, it has been decided to change how the current process works going forward.

 From June 2018 (for publication in November 2018), the process to certify against minimum standards will become automated, and linked directly to the NACR Annual Report/Audit and data.
 In practical terms this will mean:

 1. That programmes will not need to apply or pay for certification of meeting minimum standards as it will be an automatic process, updated yearly, using annual audit data.

 2. The categories being assessed will be as on the current certification report, with the addition of Staffing / MDT – this information will be taken from the standard Annual Survey form sent out to programmes by the NACR team.

 3. That the NACR Annual Report will show a full list of all registered CR programmes:

 Amber: Meeting 4-6 minimum standards